-CIL Audit Committee Provide independent oversight of the ORSA process through internal audit reports CIL Board Set the overall business strategy and direction and ensure this is in line with Group objectives Set the risk appetite for the Company Review and sign off the ORSA Policy and annual ORSA Report Ensure that CIL has established appropriate governance arrangements and escalation procedures such that the risks are monitored and managed Review and sign off the results of any event driven ORSA reports arising from material changes to the business or business operating environment Approve the current and forward looking capital and changes to it in line with the entity's risk profile and operations Challenge Management and Officers in all aspects of risk management Receive assurance relative to the effectiveness of the control environment from the Audit Committee and take actions as appropriate Ensure compliance with regulatory requirements UK Executive Committee Review the Annual ORSA Report and ORSA Policy and recommend both documents to the CIL Board for approval Review the quarterly risk appetite dashboard Review the quarterly risk and control assessment, and incident report Ensure CIL's risk profile remains within the Board approved risk appetite limits Ensure CIL has an appropriate risk and controls framework in place Group Executive Review the ORSA Policy Risk Committee Review the ORSA process and the annual ORSA report Review the Group Risk Management Framework and risk policies Review the quarterly risk control assessment and incident report Group Executive Reserving Committee Review the technical provisions and will make recommendations to the CIL Board for sign-off
+The Audit Committee Provide independent oversight of the ORSA process through internal audit reports The Board Set the overall business strategy and direction and ensure this is in line with Group objectives; Set the risk appetite for the Company; Review and sign off the ORSA Policy and annual ORSA Report; Ensure that CIL has established appropriate governance arrangements and escalation procedures such that the risks are monitored and managed; Review and sign off the results of any event driven ORSA reports arising from material changes to the business or business operating environment; Approve the current and forward looking capital and changes to it in line with the entity's risk profile and operations; Receive assurance relative to the effectiveness of the control environment from the Audit Committee and take actions as appropriate; and Ensure compliance with regulatory requirements.
+The Risk Committee Help to set the tone and develop a strong risk culture to promote open discussion regarding risk, integrate risk management into CIL strategic objectives and compensation structure, and create a corporate culture such that people at all levels manage risks; Review and recommend the Risk Management Framework for approval by the Board, ensuring it covers all risk categories and key risk management processes, including Enterprise Risk Management; Oversee the maintenance of the Risk Management Framework, including the risk policies, and ensure the risk identification, management and monitoring process is effective; Advise the Board on the current risks facing CIL across its risk universe and supports the development of a risk management strategy; Provide recommendations to the Board on the risk appetite statement and metrics for each key risk category (i.e. solvency, insurance, market, liquidity and operational risks); Review and monitor CIL exposures against the agreed risk appetite and tolerances, to ensure that the risk profile remains within tolerances and that appropriate, timely mitigating action is taken if any tolerances are breached; Provide oversight of the ORSA process; Review and recommend the annual ORSA report for approval by the Board; Review and monitor material aggregate exposures across all categories of risk, as well as the output and findings from key stress and scenario testing; Review the emerging risk and the associated mitigation of rassessing financial risks from climate change and make recommendations to the Board; Review the design and implementation of framework for assessing financial risks from climate change and make recommendations to the Board; Review the design and implementation of framework for assessing financial risks from climate change and make recommendations to the Board; Propose and agree the annual Risk function work plan, including proposed deep-dive revie UK Executive Committee Review the Annual ORSA Report and ORSA Policy and recommend both documents to the Board for approval; Review the quarterly risk appetite dashboard; Review the quarterly risk and control assessment, and incident report; Ensure CIL's risk profile remains within the Board approved risk appetite limits; and Ensure CIL has an appropriate risk and controls framework in place.
+Group Executive Reserving Committee Review the technical provisions and will make recommendations to the Board for sign-off